sajed-hue/Hospital-Patient-Experience-Intelligence/README.md

 | `discharge_information` | Numeric | Positive discharge-information score | 0–100 |
 | `patient_recommendation` | Numeric | Percentage recommending the hospital | 0–100 |

-> **Important:** The official source URL, publication date, and licence are not documented in the current notebook.
-Add them before publishing the repository.

 ---